HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 By the way, the web performance experts have done a lot in the field of technical optimizations so there is a lot to learn from them.
 Just keep in mind that some of their best practices don’t necessarily make your websites more sustainable.
 However, making things lighter and simpler is great for sustainability AND performance (and accessibility).

-#### JS
+#### JavaScript

-There is a lot to be said about JS and how it helped the web grow (and how it sometimes slows it down).
+There is a lot to be said about JavaScript and how it helped the web grow (and how it sometimes slows it down).
 Let’s stick to some quick wins : easy to implement and great for sustainability.

 If you want to learn more about all this, you should check the [JavaScript](./javascript) chapter.

 ##### Minification

-Minifying JS involves removing unnecessary characters for the browser, making your files lighter.
+Minifying JavaScript involves removing unnecessary characters for the browser, making your files lighter.

 {{ figure_markup(
   image="unminified-javascript-savings.png",